 The school intends to resolve complaints informally where possible, at the earliest possible stage.
 There may be occasions when complainants would like to raise their concerns formally.
-This policy outlines the procedure relating to handling such complaints.
+This policy outlines the procedure relating to handling such complaints, this includes those that are in relation to school led Early Help.